zer0cache/matic-docs/docs/pos/heimdall/modules/Topup.md

 ---
 id: topup
 title: Topup
-description: Heimdall Topup is an amount which will be used to pay fees on Heimdall chain.
+description: "An amount which will be used to pay fees on Heimdall chain."
 keywords:
   - docs
   - matic